haasn/mpvhq-old/DOCS/man/options.rst

     with ``--video-sync=display``, and otherwise doesn't happen.

 ``--video-sync-max-video-change=<value>``
-    Maximum speed difference that is applied to video with ``--video-sync=display``.
+    Maximum speed difference in percent that is applied to video with ``--video-sync=display`` (default: 5).
 Display sync mode will be disabled if the monitor and video refresh way do not match within the given range.

 ``--video-sync-max-audio-change=<value>``
-    Maximum *additional* speed difference that is applied to audio with ``--video-sync=display``.
+    Maximum *additional* speed difference in percent that is applied to audio with ``--video-sync=display`` (default: 1).
 This does not include the video speed change, and merely controls how much audio speed can change in addition to it.
 Too high values will cause "wobbling" audio as speed is periodically readjusted.
 If the audio speed (within the given limits) can't compensate for A/V desync, video frames are dropped or repeated.

 ``--mf-fps=<value>``
     Framerate used when decoding from multiple PNG or JPEG files with ``mf://``